 CAD can help designers to visualise dimensions, processes, materials, and tolerances.

-Converted shipping containers make excellent plant rooms.
+Converted units make excellent plant rooms.
 The fact that there is such a degree of flexibility over their design capabilities means that they are the perfect solution to a plant room.
 There is also flexibility over where they can be located and are more environmentally friendly than a bricks and mortar building.
-Shipping container plant rooms can also be expanded as and well you wish to, making them an excellent option.
+Plant rooms can also be expanded as and well you wish to, making them an excellent option.

 Some of the design considerations that you need to think about when a plant room is being designed with CAD include:

 - Electrical and lighting systems need to be carefully considered.
-They should be appropriate for the use of the shipping container plant room, whether it is in the placement of the wiring system, placement of plug sockets, proximity to chemicals or water, or other considerations that need to be made.
+They should be appropriate for the use of the bespoke plant room, whether it is in the placement of the wiring system, placement of plug sockets, proximity to chemicals or water, or other considerations that need to be made.

 - If you are fitting windows to the plant room, you should ensure that equipment is not visible to those who are outside looking in, to help to prevent break-ins and vandalism.
 Likewise, doors need to be lockable with a secure locking system – and fire doors are recommended.